runtimeverification/javamop/README.md

 `/YourBigClass.java [error] problem generating method YourBigClass.bigMethod: Code size too big: 65613.` This kind of error is caused by Java's 64-KB maximum method size constraint.
-If a method of the monitored class has already been very big, then after inserting the advice at the pointcuts, it may exceed the 64-KB's constraints.
+If a method of the monitored class has already been very big, then after inserting the advices at the pointcuts, it may violate the 64-KB-constraint.
 To address this issue, we provide a patch for the standard AspectJ to solve this problem quickly.
 Please follow the instructions below to install the patch (Please backup your AspectJ before applying the patch):